Jaspreetsm21/Autotrader_CarPrices_ML/README.md

 # Car Price Estimator: Data Science Project Overview

 - Created a tool that estimates car prices (MAE ~ £400) to help car owners/buyers to negotiate the deal.
-- Scraped over 8000 car listing from auto trade using python and beautifulsoup
+- Scraped over 8000 car listing from auto trader using python and beautifulsoup
 - Optimized Linear, Lasso, Decision Tree and Random Forest Regressors using GridsearchCV to reach the best model.

 # Code and Resources Used